How to Make a Dog Poop Quickly: 6 Helpful Methods

 Lugones cautions pet parents against trying at-home enema products, as they often contain sodium phosphate, which can be toxic in pets.
 “If an enema is warranted, a veterinarian will perform this to make sure safe fluids are used and the intestines aren’t damaged,” she adds.

-In some cases, adding very small doses of apple cider vinegar to your pet’s water can help ease tummy troubles.
-Be sure to consult with your veterinarian before doing this to get the all-clear and confirm exactly how much to add.
+In some cases, adding very small amounts of plain yogurt to your pet’s food can help ease tummy troubles.
+Be sure to consult with your veterinarian before doing this to get the all-clear and confirm exactly how much and what type to add.

 Dog Won’t Poop: Tips and Tricks